 - Make sure you slice the cake horizontally and fill with ganache (I did not do this in my photos) - promise you will not regret the extra effort!

 - If you need a nut-free alternative to almond meal, one reader tried and loved ground sunflower seed - however I haven't tried this myself

 - Do not replace the almond meal with another flour - the almond meal is adding fluffiness.

 - Sorghum flour is an alternative to buckwheat flour.

 - For a slightly sweeter cake, replace the rice malt with maple syrup.

-- Make sure the coconut cream you use is nice and thick, otherwise the ganache may be a bit runny.
+- Make sure the coconut cream you use for the ganache is nice and thick - otherwise the ganache may be a bit runny.